 Children under two years of age do not require a guest ticket unless they will be using a baby carrier or infant car seat carrier; the ticket is for the seat space that will be taken up by the carrier.

-Unfortunately, we cannot provide additional tickets for this ceremony.
-Please plan accordingly.
+Unfortunately, we cannot guarantee additional tickets for this ceremony.
 Friends and family who do not have a ticket for the ceremony are invited to view the ceremony via live simulcast online.
 Please visit Countdown to Commencement for a link to the live-stream and for technical requirements.

 The University Bookstore, located on the North Campus, will handle all academic apparel orders.
 For out-of-town orders, please call (716) 636-6290.
 Credit cards are accepted.